yesustrasvina/Advanced_Embedded_C_Training/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
 This training is designed for embedded software engineers aiming to enhance their skills in **C programming** for embedded systems.
-The exercises focus on practical applications, ensuring a hands-on learning experience.
+The exercises and project focus on practical applications, ensuring a hands-on learning experience.

 ## Training Topics
 This repository covers the following key topics: